Battlestar Galactica: Human vs. Cylon: Battlestar Galactica: Cylon

 The Cylon coaster is a coaster designed like the Cylon Raider suspended from the track with legs free that performs intense manoeuvres that includes five inversions, a cobra roll, a corkscrew, a vertical loop and a zero-g roll.
 The Cylon coaster also plunges into a 5 m deep pit filled with artificial fog to give thrill seekers the sensation of a near miss with the ground.
 It also includes sudden turns close to buildings emphasising the sensation of a near miss.
 Before the ride starts, a short monologue spoken by a robotic voice states “This has all happened before.
 This will all happen again.”

 Ride description

-The ride is a suspended coaster capable of reaching speeds up to 51.0 mph (82.1 km/h) and has 5 inverted parts.
+The ride is a suspended coaster with 5 inversions.
+The ride starts with a LSM launch to its max speed of 51.0 mph (82.1 km/h) before diving into a cobra roll.
+After some time, it goes into a corkscrew.
+It then plunges into a 5-meter deep pit filled with artificial fog and goes straight into a vertical loop that goes around the launch (which is the most intense part of the ride) and dives down into the pit again.
+Lastly, it has a zero-g roll over the launch and goes into a helix before reaching the brake run.